-Eco Schools at Nottingham High School aims to encourage everyone to take swift action against our damaging of the environment.
-We therefore hope to involve the wider community, and use exciting activities within the school to bring our policies into effect.
+Eco Schools at Nottingham High School aims to encourage all members of the school community to take swift action against the damaging of our environment.
+We furthermore are seeking to involve the wider community, and use exciting activities within the school to bring our policies into effect.

 Our main policies are:

-To dramatically drop the amount of electricity being used on the school site.
+To dramatically reduce the amount of electricity being used on school premises.

-To bring down the amount of pollution caused by the transport that the school and its pupils use.
+To decrease the amount of pollution caused by the transport that the school and its pupils use.

-To reduce the amount of litter that our school produces daily: we wish to recycle any waste paper, as well as cans, and other recyclable products.
+To bring down the amount of litter that our school produces daily: we wish to recycle any waste paper, as well as cans, and other recyclable products.

 To try to ensure that, as the school modernises, the environmental impact of decisions is considered.